 Anyone looking to sell more than 5 vehicles in a 12 month period is required to obtain an auto dealer license under Maryland’s state legislation.
-The process includes a number of requirements to comply with and getting an auto dealer bond is an essential part of them.
+The process includes a number of requirements to comply with and getting a Maryland Auto Dealer bond is an essential part of them.

 Before delving into the documents required for obtaining a Maryland dealer license, let’s have a look at the types of licensing options.